 Forwarding/redirecting or cloaking/masking enable you to point your domain name to a page hosted on another server; such as free server space provided by your ISP.

-Which method is best - and should you use these options at all?
+Which method is best - and should you be using these options at all?

 Let's first take a look at what these function do.

 Cloaking and masking mean the same thing.
 Using this method, your web pages will appear in a browser "frame" while the browser address bar will show your domain name.
-No matter which page you visit on your web site, the address won't change when using masking.
+No matter which page is visited on your web site, the address won't change when using masking.

 Cloaking/masking isn't an ideal use of your domain name as your visitors won't be able to bookmark specific pages and search engines are more likely to list your pages under the server on which they are hosted; rather than under your domain name.

-While a little better than cloaking/masking, forwarding/redirection still isn't ideal - particularly in the case of 302 redirects as this can be frowned upon by search engines
+While a little better than cloaking/masking, forwarding/redirection is still less than ideal - particularly in the case of 302 redirects as this can be frowned upon by search engines

 For a commercial or community group's web site, none of the above options are as good as having a proper web hosting account and setting your domain's nameservers to resolve to that location - something that usually isn't possible when hosted on free space.